Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You’re strong in biology and physics and like open-ended problems that connect technology and the human body.

-Explore majors like: Biomedical Engineering, Bioengineering, Biomechanical Engineering
+Explore college majors and degree programs like: Biomedical Engineering, Bioengineering, Biomechanical Engineering

 Civil Engineering